swiftlang/swift-evolution/proposals/0283-tuples-are-equatable-comparable-hashable.md

 ## Source compatibility

-These are completely new conformances to tuples, thus source compatibilty is unaffected as they were previously not able to conform to protocols.
+These are completely new conformances to tuples, thus source compatibility is unaffected as they were previously not able to conform to protocols.

 ## Effect on ABI stability